adobe/aio-lib-ims/README.md

 | client_secret | The IMS (OAUth2) Client Secret |
 | redirect_uri | The _Default redirect URI_ from the integration overview screen in the I/O Console.
 Alternatively, any URI matching one of the _Redirect URI patterns_ may be used. |
 | scope | Scopes to assign to the tokens.
 This is a string of space separated scope names which depends on the services this integration is subscribed to.
 Adobe I/O Console does not currently expose the list of scopes defined for OAuth2 integrations, a good list of scopes by service can be found in [OAuth 2.0 Scopes](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/OAuth/Scopes.md).
 At the very least you may want to enter `openid`. |

+## Token Creation Plugins

+Additional token creation plugins can be registered with the Adobe I/O IMS library configuration.
+Such token creation plugins must comply with the following contract:

+* Implemented as a JavaScript module which can be `require()`-ed by the IMS library
+* Registered with the module path used by the `require()` function
+* Implementing 3 functions as follows:
+  * `Promise<any> canSupport(config)` -- Receives the configuration properties of the selected context and returns a promise as to whether the token creation plugin can be used with this configuration.
+The promise must resolve to `true` if supported or be rejected with an `Error` explaining why the configuration is not supported by the plugin.
+  * `boolean supports(config)` -- Receives the configuration properties of the selected context and returns `true` if supported or `false` if not supported.
+This is a syncronous function.
+  * `Promise<any> imsLogin(ims, config)` -- Receives an instance of the IMS token manager class and the configuration properties of the selected context to create an access token from.
+If the token creation plugin does not support the configuration or if an error occurs creating the token, the function must return a `Promise` rejecting with an `Error` explaining the problem.
+Otherwise the promise should resolve to an `object` containing the access token and optionally a refresh token.

+The `Context` class offers two methods to manage token creation plugins:

+* `Context.getPlugins()` returning a `Promise<string[]>` listing the additional token creation plugins.
+* `Context.setPlugins(string[])` taking the list of additional token creation plugins to configure.

+**Note 1**: the `setPlugins` method completely replaces the current list of plugins.
+Any selective addition of removal must be done in a three step process: Get the plugins, update the list, set the plugins.

+**Note 2**: The token creation plugins supporting [JWT](https://github.com/adobe/aio-lib-ims-jwt/blob/master/src/ims-jwt.js), [OAuth2](https://github.com/adobe/aio-lib-ims-oauth/blob/master/src/ims-oauth.js), and [CLI](https://github.com/adobe/aio-lib-ims-oauth/blob/master/src/ims-cli.js) login, are always present.
+As such they are note returned by the `getPlugins` method and should not be provided in the `setPlugins` method.

 # Contributing
 Contributions are welcomed!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.